solix/CarND-Behavioral-Cloning-P3/README.md

 ![alt text][image6]

-After the collection process, and loading which I Explained earlier.
+After the data collection process, and loading which I Explained earlier.
 I finally randomly shuffled the data set and put 20% of the data into a validation set, in the end i had:

  ![alt text][image3]